VGK(VGK)

 Earnings vs. Price Decomposition

-ProprietaryVGK is up 19.4% over the last 12 months.
-The underlying weighted earnings growth of its constituents is +13.5%.
-The remaining +6.0% of performance is driven by multiple expansion (P/E inflation) — prices rose faster than earnings grew.
+ProprietaryVGK is up 16.7% over the last 12 months.
+The underlying weighted earnings growth of its constituents is +17.7%.
+Price performance is closely aligned with fundamental earnings growth — valuations are roughly unchanged.

 Value Creation Map